Pricing for Routing and Flow-Control in Payment Channel Networks: Conclusion

 \section{Conclusion}

 This work presents DEBT control: a protocol for payment channel networks that uses source routing and flow control based on channel prices.
 The protocol is derived by posing a network utility maximization problem and analyzing its dual minimization.
 It is shown that under steady demands, the protocol guides the network to an optimal, sustainable point.
 Simulations show its robustness to demand variations.
-The work demonstrates that simple protocols with strong theoretical guarantees are possible for PCNs and we hope it inspires further theoretical research in this direction.
+The work demonstrates that simple protocols with strong theoretical guarantees are possible for PCNs.